byronka/minum/docs/perf_data/loom_perf.md

 Here is some code to sample this.
 While running this code, have Java Mission Control running and keep an eye on the live threads.
-In the first chunk of code (which uses ordinary threads), each thread will take up an OS thread and about 2 megs of memory - about 8 gigs gets used.
+In the first chunk of code (which uses ordinary threads), each thread will take up an OS thread and about 2 megabytes of memory - about 8 gigabytes gets used.

 In the next chunk, it's using virtual threads, and you will see it use maybe 30 threads and maybe 50 megabytes.
 Quite a difference!